MerrickMath/MerrickMath.github.io-APSTAT/index.md

 ---

 Welcome to AP Statistics.
 Class updates, materials, and homework will be posted here.
-There is a 'course at a glance' document summarising the units we will cover here.
 You can join the statistics schoology group using the code: VPZG-6XVG-9T8JS
+* <a href="https://apcentral.collegeboard.org/media/pdf/ap-statistics-course-at-a-glance.pdf"> Course at a Galance </a>

 ### Timeline and Homework
 * *September 5-8:*